 Roller shades have come a long way from their white vinyl predecessors.
 They’re budget-friendly and available in a wide variety of materials, so you don’t have to sacrifice style to live within your means.

 If you want maximum light during the day and complete privacy at night, roller shades are your best bet.

 Installing Curtains Over Blinds Has Never Been Easier

-With Kwik-Hang’s no-drill, damage-free brackets, hanging curtains over blinds is easy and effortless.
+With Kwik-Hang’s no-drill, damage-free curtain rod brackets, hanging curtains over blinds is effortless.
 Put up curtains in minutes with just a few hammer taps — absolutely no measuring, drilling or damage.
-Then, add a matching curtain rod and you’re ready to go!
+Then add a matching curtain rod, and you’re ready to go!